Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 NASA / JPL-Caltech

-This artist's rendition depicts NASA's Mars 2020 rover studying a martian rock outrcrop.
+This artist's rendition depicts NASA's Perseverance rover studying a martian rock outcrop.

-The Mars 2020 mission science goals fall into 4 categories: geology, astrobiology, sample caching, and preparation for human exploration of Mars.
+The Perseverance mission science goals fall into 4 categories: geology, astrobiology, sample caching, and preparation for human exploration of Mars.

 Characterize the processes that formed and modified the geologic record within a field exploration area on Mars selected for evidence of an astrobiologically-relevant ancient environment and geologic diversity.